jtalmeidaAdvir/WorkCrewManager/replit.md

 - July 01, 2025.
 Added user role switching functionality for testing different user types (Trabalhador, Encarregado, Diretor)
 - July 01, 2025.
 Implemented complete user management system allowing directors to create and manage workers, supervisors, and other directors through dedicated UI
 - July 01, 2025.
 Fixed team creation system to use real users from database instead of hardcoded fictional users
+- July 01, 2025.
+MIGRATED from Replit Auth to local authentication system with username/password login, director can create users and see generated credentials to distribute manually
 ```

 ## User Preferences